wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 --------------------
 This document will guide you through the installation and configuration of ELK Stack for proper integration with OSSEC HIDS.

-This integration makes use, among other things, of expanded logging features that have been implemented in our OSSEC Github fork, and Kibana hardcoded modifications for the creation of PCI DSS compliance dashboards.
+This integration makes use of expanded logging features that have been implemented in our OSSEC Github fork, our OSSEC rule set, our OSSEC RESTful API, custom Logstash/Elaskticsearch configurations and Kibana hardcoded modifications.
 See below a more detailed list of the components and modifications involved in this integration:

 * **OSSEC rule set**
-   Customized OSSEC rule set, with compliance mapping for PCI DSS 3.0 controls and CIS requirements.
+   Includes new rules and compliance mapping for PCI DSS 3.0 controls and CIS requirements.
-   We will keep this rule set updated, by adding or modifying rules and decoders, in our Github repository.
+   It will be updated periodically, in our Github repository, with new rules and decoders.
 * **OSSEC expanded JSON output**
    Several fields have been modified/added.
 E.g. groups array, timestamps, agent names, locations, file integrity.
 * **OSSEC RESTful API**